freemanZYQ/Dwarf/docs/api/api.md

 api.deleteHook(key);
 ```

-> Javascript api to remove an hook by key.
+> Remove an hook by key.
 Could be a pointer if the hook is native, a module if it's OnLoad or a string pointer or a string java class method etc

 ----